Shadikul-Islam/Microsoft-Based-Projects/Azure Windows VM Environment Configuration Using ARM DSC & Powershell Script/Readme.md

 ### <a name="05">:diamond_shape_with_a_dot_inside: &nbsp;Prepare ARM Template</a>
 Let's remind our today's agenda again.
 Our today's agenda is to provision a Windows VM using ARM Template and also Configure that VM using DSC.
 So we need to prepare an ARM Template that can provision a Windows VM.
 We will provision Windows Server 2019.
 Let's take help from [Microsoft Docs](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/ps-template).
 They already provided a sample template for this task.
 Just we have to modify as we need.

-**Modified ARM Template for our VM Provisioning:** [Click Here](https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Scripts/Modified%20ARM%20Template.json) to check the Modified ARM Template File.
+**Modified ARM Template for our VM Provisioning:** [Click Here](https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Scripts/Modified%20ARM%20Template.json) and open it in a new tab to check the Modified ARM Template File.

-<a href="https://www.WordPress.com](https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Scripts/Modified%20ARM%20Template.json" target="_blank">Click Here</a>

-<a href="https://www.w3schools.com" target="_blank">Visit W3Schools.com!</a>
+### <a name="06">:diamond_shape_with_a_dot_inside: &nbsp;Automation Account Setup for DSC</a>